Fire In-Depth is designed for students who want to learn more about fire.

 Fire Management Personnel—It takes many different types of people with a variety of skills to manage a fire.

-Fire Spread—There are three general patterns of fire spread recognized.
+Fire Spread and Suppression—There are three general patterns of fire spread recognized.

 Fire Watches & Warnings—Fire Weather Watches and Red Flag Warnings are used to convey the possibility of severe fire weather to wildland fire agencies.